joseeden/All-Things-Docker-and-Kubernetes/README.md

 ## Docker Basics

-Whether you're entirely new to the world of containers or you just simply want to do a quick refresher, feel free to select the topic you're interested in and browse through the bite-sized information.
+Whether you're entirely new to the world of containers or just simply wanting to do a quick refresher, feel free to select the topic you're interested in and browse through the bite-sized sections.

 <details><summary> From VMs to Containers </summary>